Lazaruz88/lazaruz88.github.io/_posts/billing/2019-05-06-paypal-nocard.md

-If you have more questions, feel free to contact us trough a ticket or on Discord.
+If you have more questions, feel free to contact us through a ticket or on Discord.